nearform/initium-platform/docs/DEX_GITHUB_INTEGRATION.md

 2. Commit changes and make sure ArgoCD deployed Dex with the new configuration.

 ## Accessing Kind Cluster
-1. Create cluster role binding which binds GitHub user (its email address) to read-only cluster role.
+1. Create cluster role binding that binds GitHub user (its email address) to a read-only cluster role.
 At this stage changes to the cluster are still made using kubeconfig generated at cluster bootstrap.
 ```bash
 kubectl create clusterrolebinding oidc-cluster-viewer --clusterrole=view --user='[github_email_address]'